Update from the garden 8th March 2026

 Update from the garden 17th January 2026

 Saturday was a busy but exciting day in the garden volunteering for myself and Darryl.
 We were given a fascinating and invaluable tutorial on pruning apple trees by our very own volunteer Allan.
-As I've mentioned before in News articles, we are very lucky to have Allan as a volunteer here at Elford Hall Garden, and not just because he is a superb character to have around and a real, old school gentleman!
-Allan spent his working life in orchards across the South, especially in his home county, the garden of England that is Kent.
+As I've mentioned before in my Elford Garden News articles, we are very lucky indeed to have Allan as a volunteer here at Elford Hall Garden, and not just because he is a superb character to have around the place, and a real, old school gentleman to-boot!
+Allan spent his working life in orchards across the South, especially in his home county, the garden of England that is Kent, and is an incredibly skilled, and knowledgeable gardener.

 Allan, who has been looking after our orchard for a number of years now, alongside fellow volunteers such as Dave Watton, was kind enough to give myself and fellow volunteer Darryl, a beginners lesson in how to prune a mature apple tree, after months and months of us badgering him to do so!

-Allan goes on to explain that he wants to create a balance between old wood which has healthy fruit buds, and suitable one and two year growth, which will hopefully soon be smothered in healthy new fruiting buds, in order to keep the tree rejuvenated and in fit condition to keep cropping in abundance!
+Allan went on to explain that he aimed to create a balance between old wood which had healthy fruit buds, and suitable one and two year growth, which would hopefully soon be smothered in healthy new fruiting buds, in order to keep the tree rejuvenated and in fit condition to keep cropping in abundance!

 Allan also explained the process of watershoot management and tip-pruning to me.
 When a large limb is removed from a tree, because of for example an attempt to cut out canker, the tree will send up lots of vertical shoots which are called watershoots.
 These are somewhat vigorous growths which don't bare any fruiting buds for the first two years.
 Because they all shoot from around the old cut of a significant limb, they can cause overcrowding.
 Most are removed but Allan says that he tends to leave one or two to draw the growth and stop excessive growth elsewhere in the tree.
 Allan then explained the process of tip pruning.
 The watershoot is vertical, but we want to create side branching out and away from the centre of the tree in order to allow the fruit to hang nicely along the branch, at an angle which allows the fruit to get some sun and airflow.
 Making a cut just above a healthy wood bud (a bud carrying leaves but no flowers which are noticeably smaller than a fruit bud) should encourage a side shoot and more horizontal growth.